 Black is the story of Michelle McNally, a deaf-blind girl, and her teacher, Debraj Sahai.
 Michelle's story is inspired by the life of the famous author and activist — Helen Keller.
 In fact, Black takes inspiration from The Miracle Worker, a 1962 film also based on Helen Keller's autobiography.
 Black is the story of Debraj's sheer stubbornness in giving Michelle a life of dignity.
 It is the story of Michelle's determination to become a graduate.
 It is a story of never giving up your dreams.
 It is a story of the pursuit of knowledge transcending all barriers — physical and emotional.

 A mention of Sanjay Leela Bhansali invokes vibrant scenes of grandeur, opulence, and resplendence.
 The color in his films is so remarkable that his films are more likely to be called paintings.
 In Black, he uses the minimalist of colors — Black and White — yet he can beautifully present a picture of grandeur.
 He also uses the concept of space and void to bring another layer of magnificence to the film.
-At one point in the film, Debraj, dressed in impeccable whites, is shown in a room that is completely empty.
+At one point in the film, Debraj, dressed in impeccable whites, is shown in a completely empty room.
 The walls, the pillars, and the curtains are crystal-clear white.
 This emptiness represents the vacuum of Debraj's life.
 He is suffering from Alzheimer's disease, and the black cap that he is wearing on his brain represents the blackouts from the disease.
 He is standing in the warmth of the light as if wanting to get the same light in his own life.
 I felt this was a terrific use of symbolism to represent a character's state of mind and a beautiful demonstration of the concept of the void.
 Sir Anish Kapoor, the master sculptor, believes that space is not empty, rather it is full of meaning and potential, and it is this paradox that he explores in abstract terms in his creations, some of the famous ones that I am aware of are Pregnant Wall, Yellow, and Void.
 He says that to visualize the vacuum, one needs to see the material, and without the intersection of material, space is simply space.
 Without anything to define its boundaries, it is endless.
 It is filling.
-However, add a material to it, and the space is transformed.
+However, by adding material to it, the space is transformed.
 It is because things arise because of other things that they exist.
 Isn't this perfectly true of the scene?
 Would showing an empty room have the same effect as having a man in it?
 Bhansali uses the same concept of void in the scene and many other instances in Black.

 Void and Space

-When Michelle's mother says to her husband that she has found a teacher who could be of help to Michelle, he responds by saying that they don't need a teacher; they need a magician.
-Then, she says that that teacher might turn out to be the magician who brings light to Michelle's life.
+When Michelle's mother tells her husband that she has found a teacher who could help Michelle, he responds by saying that they don't need a teacher; they need a magician.
+Then, she says that that teacher might be the magician who brings light to Michelle's life.
 In the next scene, we see Debraj holding a light bulb in his hand as if the mother's words came true.
 Debraj will bring light to Michelle's life.
 The bulb is about to get extinguished and is 'dying,' they say, another symbolic reference to Debraj's waning life.
 Then, Debraj and Ms. Nair have a splendid conversation on how he should teach the word 'light' to deaf-blind kids.
 Ms. Nair says to simply spell it L I G H T. But Debraj disagrees, and he says that is the difference between a magician and a teacher, echoing the words of Michelle's father.
 He makes a sign for light that shows a stream of consciousness coming from the heart.
 He is the magician who will use his magic to teach Michelle.

 Come to the light.